zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/transportserver-resource.md

 ## Limitations

-As of Release 1.7, the TransportServer resource is a preview feature.
-Currently, it comes with the following limitations:
+The TransportServer resource is a preview feature.
+Currently, it comes with the following limitation:
 * When using TLS Passthrough, it is not possible to configure [Proxy Protocol](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/proxy-protocol) for port 443 both for regular HTTPS and TLS Passthrough traffic.
-* If multiple TCP (or UDP) TransportServers reference the same listener, only one of them will receive the traffic.
-Moreover, until there is only one TransportServer, NGINX will fail to reload.
-If this happens, the IC will report a warning event with the `AddedOrUpdatedWithError` reason for the resource, which caused the problem, and also report the error in the logs.
-* If multiple TLS Passthrough TransportServers have the same hostname, only one of them will receive the traffic.
-If this happens, the IC will report a warning in the logs like `host "app.example.com" is used by more than one TransportServers`.